 A Parable of the Model Student

-To help bring this exploration to life lets here about a story of a parent and its child:
+To help bring this exploration to life let’s hear about a story of a parent and their child

-But as the student grew and the more it learned he started to question certain reasoning’s behind what was the intended plan for its life.
-The student knew the plan was a sound one, prepared by its parents, but nonetheless, it wondered if their might be a different way in life.
+But as the student grew and the more it learned he started to question certain reasonings’ behind what was the intended plan for its life.
+The student knew the plan was a sound one, prepared by its parents, but nonetheless, it wondered if there might be a different way in life.
 The student was a good child and reasoned again that father knows best, so it succeeded in high school, both in intellect and sports.
 The student then did what all the other graduating students did, apply for University.
-The Student decided to take the same major as its father as it reasoned that if father did well, it would too.
+The Student decided to take the same major as its parent as it reasoned that if a parent did well, it would too.